crispinprojects/talkcalendar/README.md

 * Sqlite3 database used to store events
 * reads out dates, times and event title text
 * talking clock
-* binary for GTK 4.8.4 (Debian Bookworm)

 ### Local Install Using Pre-built Binary

 A 64-bit pre-built binary of Talk Calendar is available and can be downloaded from the binary directory.
-This has been built using GTK 4.8 and compiled using Debian Bookworm.
+This has been built using GTK 4.14 and compiled using Ubuntu 24.04.

 Extract the downloaded file which contains the Talk Calendar executable.
 Talk Calendar must have executable permissions to execute.
-Change Talk Calendar file permissions so that it can run as an executable as shown below.
+If necessary change Talk Calendar file permissions so that it can run as an executable as shown below.

 ```
 sudo chmod +x talkcalendar